Dr Giles Moss

 I’ve also completed work on new media policy and regulation.
 Working with Bethany Klein, Lee Edwards, David Lee, and Fiona Philip, I was a co-investigator on an ESRC-funded study which investigated digital copyright policy and discourses in the UK (‘Communicating Copyright: an Exploration of Copyright Discourses in the Digital Age’).
 I’m now finishing a book on digital copyright, with Lee Edwards and Bethany Klein.

-I’m the module leader for COMM2780 Media Policy.
-I also contribute to COMM1920 Introduction to Communications Theory and COMM5740M New Media Cultures and supervise dissertations at undergraduate and postgraduate levels.
+I’m the module leader for COMM2780 Media Policy, COMM2910 Communication Research Methods and COMM3910 Communication Dissertation.
+I also contribute to COMM1920 Introduction to Communications Theory and supervise dissertations at undergraduate and postgraduate levels.

 (2015) Can the Media Serve Democracy?: Essays in Honour of Jay G. Blumler.